First-Time Home Buyers Program

 Home Rehabilitation Loan Program

-The Town of Weymouth offers financial assistance to income eligible single family homeowners and investors of income qualified multi-family homes to rehabilitate and/or improve local housing units.
+The Town offers financial assistance to income eligible single-family homeowners and investors of income qualified multi-family homes to rehabilitate and/or improve local housing units.
 Home rehab/improvement loans are designed to provide zero percent, interest-deferred payment financing and technical housing rehabilitation assistance for essential repairs, sanitary code violations, energy conservation goals, and deteriorating housing conditions caused by deferred property maintenance.
 A rehabilitaion specialist assists the homeowner through the home rehab/improvement process.
 No monthly payments are required after financing.
 Repayment is due at the time of the home’s sale, refinancing, or change in ownership interest.

-Other Housing Programs and Resources
+More Housing Programs and Resources

 - Housing Solutions for Southeastern Massachusetts

 - Metro Housing Accessibility Home Modification Loans

 - Weymouth Housing Authority

 Fair-housing choice is defined as equal access to all types of housing.
 In 2014, the South Shore HOME Consortium worked in partnership with the Metropolitan Area Planning Council (MAPC) to complete a Regional Analysis of Impediments to Fair Housing.
 The purpose of this project was to identify goals and actions for advancing fair-housing choice in the Consortium’s five membership communities – Braintree, Holbrook, Milton, Quincy, and Weymouth.
 Three public forums were held between April 2014 and May 2014 and an online survey was released to help the Consortium better understand the region's fair housing issues.